ryan034/Python_closest_pair_long_lat_coordinates/README.md

-Implementation of divide and conquer algorithm for closest pair problem with O(nlogn) complexity. <https://en.wikipedia.org/wiki/Closest_pair_of_points_problem>
+Implementation of divide and conquer algorithm for closest pair problem with O(nlogn) complexity in python. <https://en.wikipedia.org/wiki/Closest_pair_of_points_problem>

 Input is a list of tuples.
 Each tuple consisting of a location name, latitude coordinate and longitude coordinate respectively.
 Ouputs the two closest coordinates and their distance apart.